janearc/wonder/sigil/core/system/bin/README.md

 ## Troubleshooting

+If you get a "WONDER_ROOT not set" error:
+1. Make sure you've set the WONDER_ROOT environment variable
+2. Verify the path exists and is correct
+3. The path should point to the root of your wonder project

 If you get a "command not found" error:
 1. Make sure you've activated the virtual environment
 2. Make sure you're in the correct directory